 The Zacatecas-San Luis Potosi project is a sediment and brine-hosted potassium, lithium and boron project.
 It has been the subject of extensive exploration work over a number of years.
-Current efforts are focused on establishing a Mineral Resource estimate ("MRE") for three of the Company's more prospective salars.
+Current efforts are focused on establishing a Mineral Resource estimate ("MRE") for three of the Company's most prospective salars.
 These are La Salada, Caliguey and Santa Clara.
-SRK Consulting has been engaged to undertake Mineral Resources estimates for these three salars.
+SRK Consulting has been engaged for over a year to undertake Mineral Resources estimates for these three salars.
 The ultimate deliverable of this work will be a NI 43-101 technical report describing the MRE's and an exploration data evaluation to support the continued development of these assets.
 The Company considers there to be adequate data to generate a sediment-based Inferred Mineral Resource for the three principal salars.
 SRK Consulting will also carry out a full technical audit of all sampling procedures including quality assurance/quality control ("QA/QC") of the company database.
+Due to the Company's current financial position, the completion of the report has been delayed at this time.